The Record of the Year: Criticism and praise

 Many have criticised the 'Record of the Year' Award, as they feel the nominations are unfairly dominated by pop acts and thus the winner is usually not the "true" record of the year.
 One suggested reason for this is that it is done to attract young girls, who the organisers are sure will watch the televised final and vote for the records.
 Others have argued that it is an attempt to boost the sales of pop artists' albums, which traditionally have limited success relative to their singles, in the crucial pre-Christmas period.
 Of the examples cited as evidence for this, the most famous include the exclusion of rap artist Eminem's "My Name Is..." in 1999 as he was unavailable to perform live on the Record of the Year final and the omission from nominations of rock act The Darkness's track "I Believe in a Thing Called Love" in 2003 despite being one of the highest selling singles of the year.

 In spite of this, many winners of the award, as well as the organisers, argue its significance and integrity on the basis that it represents the views of the public, rather than critics.
 It inspired Simon Cowell to get into television and he attributes the show for his entry into the media.
+The writer and director Richard Curtis, who is the founder of Comic Relief, also cited Gareth Gates' win of the 2002 award as the deciding factor in asking him to record the following year's Red Nose Day single for the charity.
 Some may argue this is not entirely a good thing.
 However, it always gets massive ratings.
 Indeed, Westlife have often said that their first win for the single "Flying Without Wings" was the most exciting moment in their career.
 Unsurprisingly, critics eventually began to say that it was just an award to prove Westlife were still around, hence why Heat Magazine dubbed it "Westlife Record of the Year" in 2004.
 However, a counter-argument is that this, and similar awards based on phone polls, are a true representation of public opinion, a possibly better indication than sales, which calls BBC Radio 1's countdown of the 20 best selling singles of the last calendar year a more accurate indication of the record of the year.
 Still, the chosen tracks on the televised Record of the Year contest reflect the views of the television programme viewers only, and not necessarily the music-buying public at large, who might not phone in multiple times to vote for their favourite song.
 In contrast, the Radio 1 end-of-year chart includes all music sales in all formats.